pallet-attic/pallet-examples/blank-project/README.md

       :repositories {"sonatype-snapshot" "https://oss.sonatype.org/content/repositories/snapshots/"
                      "sonatype" "https://oss.sonatype.org/content/repositories/releases"})

+Note that jclouds-all is rather heavy.
+You can use the list of supported clouds and individual jclouds provider jars to slim the dependency down.

+    lein pallet providers

+### cake

+You can equivalently use cake.
+You will need `[cake-pallet "0.1.0"]` in your `:dev-dependencies` instead of the lein plugin and you should add `:tasks [cake-pallet.tasks]`, both in project.clj.

+## Credentials

-The last configuration step is to edit `~/.m2/settings.xml` to include your cloud credentials.
+The last configuration step is to specify your cloud credentials.

+### ~/.m2/settings.xml

+You can edit `~/.m2/settings.xml` to include your cloud credentials.
 The [setttings.xml](http://github.com/hugoduncan/pallet-examples/blob/master/blank-project/settings.xml) file in this projects provides an example of the format.
 If you do not have this file, you can create it from the example.